ForumPlayer/bshblg/README.md

 Configuration
 -------------

-Configuration is not required for a test drive, but if you plan on running your blog with bashblog, you will want to change the default titles, author names, etc, to match your own.
+Configuration is not required for a test drive, but if you plan on running your blog with bshblg, you will want to change the default titles, author names, etc, to match your own.

 There are two ways to configure the blog strings: